Site icon The Strategy Story

 Shopify was inspired not only to sell its product to customers but also to help its customers become more successful via its platform.
 For a simple reason: More Money merchants made, more money Shopify made.
 This is also one of the significant reasons Shopify has grown to where they are today.

 The company was founded by Scott Lake, Daniel Weinand, and Tobias Lutke in 2006.
 It is headquartered in Ottawa, Canada.
-Shopify has become a giant with a presence in 175 countries, $4.6 bn in revenue in FY21, and $54 bn in GMV in just Q4 of 2021.
+Shopify has become a giant with a presence in 175 countries, $7.06 bn in revenue in 2023, and in the year ended December 31, 2023, Shopify platform facilitated GMV of $235.9 billion.
 As a business enthusiast, I got curious to learn the business model of Shopify and how does it make money?

 Shopify’s rise has a similar story to many start-ups: It started as a solution to a problem that founders personally experienced.
 The founders wanted to launch an online snowboard shop, but they couldn’t find a single software that could solve their trouble.